Tekmily/Tekmily/ReadMe.md

  <h2 align="center">About me</h2>
   <p align="center">
  Graduate software developer in the field of computer programming.
 Interest in technology has allowed to continuously improve by taking courses and participating in projects.
 As a Full Stack Java Developer, holding advanced level backend Java Developer and Frontend React Developer certificates from Techproeducation Bootcamp.
 Worked on lets rentalcar and gaming promarket projects.
-Knowledgeable in Java, Spring Framework,Microservice,Postgresql, MongoDB, React.js, Software Architecture, and other related topics.
+Knowledgeable in Java, Spring Framework,Microservice,asp.net,Postgresql, MongoDB, React.js, Software Architecture, and other related topics.
 Dynamic, open-minded, and passionate software developer.
  </p>

 <br/>